17 Unique Social Media Campaigns To Inspire Your Own

 Everyone loves to talk about themselves and their interests.
 However, Spotify took its marketing game to the next level by providing users with its year-long statistics and ratings as a listener.

 Users love to share if they are one of the top listeners of a band, song, or musical group.
-Spotify wins because engagement skyrockets on their social media platforms when they manage to get everyone talking about their stats.
+Spotify wins because engagement skyrockets with their stellar social media presence as they manage to get everyone talking about their stats.

 #2 McDonalds’ Menu Hack